-Life has been a bit busier around here – especially at my day job – so although this DIY tea cozy was made weeks ago, I only just wrapped up writing the tutorial and I honestly thought I had missed my chance to share it with you.
-When the ice on the lake suddenly opened up and the snow started disappearing, I thought that maybe it was too late to post about cozy, Hygge-inspired crafts.
-But no, lots of us in Canada and the USA were hit with hail, freezing rain and – where I live – buckets of snow.
-While I wait for this new snow to melt, I am going to enjoy the combo of sparkling open water on the lake and crisp clean snow blanketing the shore (and all the dog poop).
+This was the perfect time to make this DIY tea cozy with beaded lace applique.
+Although technically winter is over, we keep getting hit with hail, freezing rain – and buckets of spring snow.
+While I wait for this new snow to melt, I am going to enjoy the combo of sparkling open water on the lake and crisp clean snow blanketing the shore.
 There’s only small windows of time where that magical combination happens, and there’s few things I enjoy more than making a pot of tea and curling up on the sofa to lake watch.
-It’s a good opportunity for otter spotting, because sometimes you can spot one float in on a rogue, mini iceberg.
+It’s a good opportunity for otter spotting, because sometimes you can spot one float in on a rogue chunk of ice.

 - Lace flower appliques